Do you want to translate your WordPress site into multiple languages?

 For example: in this screenshot we selected categories, and it displayed all categories from our example site.

 Click on the add (+) button next to the taxonomy term to add the translation.

 WordPress comes with a robust navigation menu system.
 WPML allows you to translate it just like you would translate posts or taxonomies.

-Visit Appearance » Menus page on your site.
-If you have more than one menus, then select the menu you want to translate.
+Visit the Appearance » Menus page on your site.
+If you have more than one menu, then select the menu you want to translate.